 Healing from breast reduction surgery is a gradual process that requires patience.
 While you will be able to walk around after the first day, expect to take 1 to 2 weeks away from work, depending on the nature of your work and how you feel.
 If you have a desk job, you can probably go back to work fairly quickly.
 You should not do anything that requires lifting or reaching high above your head for 3-4 weeks, such as heavy cleaning or carrying groceries.
 You will also need help caring for younger children for the first couple of weeks.

 Dr. Branman will provide detailed instructions regarding recovery and the resumption of activities.
 You will need to avoid strenuous exercise, such as running or weight training, for about 1 month.
 After that, we recommend that you resume these activities slowly.
 It is important not to do too much too soon.

 What are the risks of breast reduction surgery?

 A breast reduction isn’t a simple surgery, but it is generally safe when performed by a qualified, experienced cosmetic surgeon.
 All surgeries carry a risk of complications, including infection, reaction to anesthesia, or poor healing that results in prominent scars.
 You can reduce your likelihood of complications by closely following Dr. Branman’s instructions before and after surgery.

 With breast reduction, there is some risk of permanent loss of nipple sensation.
 Additionally, the ability to breastfeed may be compromised for some patients, depending on the extent of surgery.
 Future pregnancies or significant changes in weight can also affect your breast size and shape.
 We are happy to talk with you about any concerns you may have about these factors.

 If you have questions or would like to learn more about your options for breast reduction surgery, we are here to help.
-Contact us to schedule a free consultation with Dr. Branman at our Little Rock cosmetic surgery office.
+Contact us to schedule a consultation with Dr. Branman at our Little Rock cosmetic surgery office.